By Louis Golino for CoinWeek …..

 A February 24 statement from Rep. Neal refers to “these unique dome-shaped coins,” but of course they would not be unique as American coins, not to mention the dozens and dozens of non-U.S. domed coins issued since 2009 when this shape was first used by the Paris Mint (Monnaie de Paris) to mark the 40th anniversary of the Apollo 11 moon landing.

-Collectors are not opposed in principle to any additional curved and domed coins, but they appear not to be very enthusiastic about more sport-themed coins of this type, and feel it is too soon to use this approach again.
-This sentiment was reflected in reactions to a legislative proposal for a football-shaped coin over the last couple years, which were also not very positive, and the legislation never moved forward.
+Collectors are not opposed in principle to any additional curved and domed coins, but they appear not to be very enthusiastic about more sport-themed coins of this type and feel it is too soon to use this approach again.
+This sentiment was reflected in reactions to a legislative proposal for a football-shaped coin over the last couple of years, which were also not very positive, and the legislation never moved forward.
 Moreover, it is not even clear if it would have been feasible to strike a coin in the shape of a football.

 There was a quote in Numismatic News on March 3 from one dealer saying he did not “remember the Mint having any issues with producing the baseball coins, so it should be a smooth process for the basketball coins.”

 In fact, the Mint did encounter a number of issues when working on the baseball issues, as was well-documented in the numismatic and technological press, and they had to consult extensively with the French and Australian mints, which have experience issuing curved coins.
-For example Steve Antonucci of the U.S. Mint was quoted in Wired magazine saying that making the coins was so challenging it was their equivalent of the moon shoot.
+For example, Steve Antonucci of the U.S. Mint was quoted in Wired magazine saying that making the coins was so challenging it was their equivalent of the moon shot.
 In particular, the clad half dollar was especially hard to produce because it was difficult to keep the two metals together in the concave/convex shape and that he was worried the copper and nickel would separate during the production process.

-Another key issue, which plays a major role in why so many collectors have told me and said in a wide range coin forums that they are not interested in a domed basketball series, has to do with timing.
+Another key issue, which plays a major role in why so many collectors have told me and said in a wide range of coin forums that they are not interested in a domed basketball series, has to do with timing.

 2019 is the 50th anniversary of the Apollo 11 landing on the moon, one of the most significant achievements not only of the U.S. but also of the human race, which collectors believe is a topic that is overdue for commemoration on U.S. coins.
 Many other countries have already issued such coins, which are popular with collectors.
 In fact, space and astronomy-themed coins are one of the most popular areas of modern world numismatics but represent a significant gap in modern U.S. numismatics.